joovnaz/Floomeen/README.md

 }
 ```

 Naturally this is a greatly simplified data model of course.
-Here `CustomerOrderId` property represents a unique key of our order,
+Here `CustomerOrderId` property represents the unique key of our order,
 and `CustomerId` is a foreign key to Customer entity.
 A `Customer` has one-or-more `CustomerOrders`.

 Clearly, our order will own a state (right?) here stored by the `OrderStatus` property.
 So far so good.

 Imagine also our customers order going through three simple states: `New`, `Shipping` and `Delivered`.
-When the order is firstly created in the system its state become `New`, waiting to get shipped.
+When the order is firstly created in the system its state is `New`, waiting to get shipped.
-After cargo, while on the jorney to arrive at Customer location, the state of the order is `Shipping`.
+After cargo, while on the jorney to arrive at Customer premise, state of the order is `Shipping`.
-Finally, order status will be `Delivered` right after the customer signature.
+Finally, order state is `Delivered` right after a customer signature.

 This how our `CustomerOrderFloomeen` would look like: